chrisdaly/Data-Scientist-MOOC/3 - Getting and Cleaning Data/Project/Code Book.md

 - tBodyAcc-mean-X
 - fBodyAcc-std-Z

+The next step was to create a summarising data frame that displayed only mean and standard deviation data.
 The test and training data sets were merged together into a single data frame and then filtered by searching the column names for "std" and "mean".
 These filtered columns were combined with the identifier columns to create a new data frame.

 The numeric labels for activities were converted to descriptive ones using the map values function and activity_labels text file.
 They were then tidied up by changing the characters to lower case and replacing underscores with spaces which produced the following labels.